Jer7/Dense-Feature-Pyramid-network/README.md

 ### Dataset and pretrained model
 **Note** that the left and right label should be swapped when the label file is flipped.

-Plesae download [Dog](https://drive.google.com/drive/folders/1dQt98cTkpP6omZ7zKEokNP5Xql5zunf9?usp=sharing) dataset, and put into dataset/Cartoon_sketches directory or create symbolic links: ln -s YOUR_CARTOON_DATASET_DIR dataset/Cartoon_sketches
+Please download [Dog](https://drive.google.com/drive/folders/1dQt98cTkpP6omZ7zKEokNP5Xql5zunf9?usp=sharing) dataset, and put into dataset/Cartoon_sketches directory or create symbolic links: ln -s YOUR_CARTOON_DATASET_DIR dataset/Cartoon_sketches